 Our paper tests the theory by bringing together detailed data on the locations and construction dates of urban fortifications, fine-grained data on border changes of territorial political entities, and the locations of artillery manufacturers.
-Places where walls capable of withstanding artillery were constructed experienced more territorial agglomeration as measured by the disappearance of borders.
-We interpret this agglomeration, which became increasingly frequent over time, as evidence of the emergence of modern states that successfully contested and absorbed territory from neighboring polities.
-Areas with agglomeration were more likely to invest - or receive investment to build - cutting-edge fortifications.
-Furthermore, we demonstrate that borders became increasingly hardened after 1450.
+We demonstrate that borders became increasingly hardened after 1450.
 This is consistent with our theory that states strategically allocated resources towards cities that faced the greatest threat and which, if reinforced, could protect the interior.
-Cities that suddenly leapt to the front of the defensive technological frontier were closer to sites of agglomeration, and proximity to raw materials mattered less to whether a city built permanent defensive infrastructure post-1450, when states could redistribute resources to key locations.
+Places where walls capable of withstanding artillery were constructed experienced more territorial change.
+Proximity to raw materials mattered less to whether a city built permanent defensive infrastructure post-1450, when states could redistribute resources to key locations.
+Instead, in the post-artillery world, investment was concentrated in areas of territorial contestation, particularly in cities that had previously lagged the technological frontier.